watchly/docs/docs/reference/api.md

 ```
 curl -X POST "$YOUR_AXIOM_URL/api/v1/ingest"
-  -H  "accept: application/json" -H  "Content-Type: application/json"
+  -H 'Authorization: Bearer $INGEST_TOKEN' \
+  -H 'Content-Type: application/x-ndjson' \
   -d "{  \"description\": \"string\",  \"name\": \"string\",  \"scopes\": [    \"string\"  ]}"

 ```

 ## Body Specification

 The body of the POST should be a JSON encoded object containing key/value pairs.
-As an example, to report a GET request from the users `/download path` took 231ms with a response size of `3012`
+As an example, to report a GET request from the users `/download path took 231ms with a response size of 3012`.

 ```
 { "path": "/download", "method": "GET", "duration_ms": 231, "res_size_bytes": 3012 }'